cheerful/freckle-apidocs/content/v2/index.md

 The following rules define the general schema of the API:

-* Only HTTPS traffic is allowed when accessing the API.
+* Only HTTPS traffic is allowed when accessing the API. _You must use TLSv1.1 or TLSv1.2.
+TLSv1 support will end on January 31, 2016.
+We do not support any version of SSL._
 * All data is sent and received as JSON, with the exception of [File Uploads](#uploading-files).
 * Blank fields are included as `null` in responses.
 * The ISO 8061 Date and Timestamp formats are used across the application (`YYYY-MM-DD` and `YYYY-MM-DDTHH:MM:SSZ` respectively).